linode/docs/docs/security/firewalls/configure-firewall-with-ufw.md

 ### Enable the Firewall

 With your chosen rules in place, your initial run of `ufw status` will probably output `Status: inactive`.
-To enable UFW and start your firewall, run:
+To enable UFW and enforce your firewall rules:

     sudo ufw enable

-Similarly, to disable the firewall, run:
+Similarly, to disable UFW's rules:

     sudo ufw disable

+{: .note}
+>
+>This still leaves the UFW service running and enabled on reboots.

 ## Logging

 You can enable logging with the command: